marioalmonte/accessitrans-aria/readme.txt

 == Installation ==

-1. Download the `accessitrans-aria.zip` file from the GitHub releases page
-2. Upload the files to the `/wp-content/plugins/accessitrans-aria/` directory of your WordPress installation or install directly through WordPress by uploading the ZIP file
+1. Install the plugin via the WordPress.org plugin repository, or upload the files to the `/wp-content/plugins/accessitrans-aria/` directory
-3. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-4. Go to Settings → AccessiTrans to configure the plugin options
+3. Go to Settings → AccessiTrans to configure the plugin options
-5. Configure ARIA attributes in Elementor (see usage instructions)
+4. Configure ARIA attributes in Elementor (see usage instructions)

 == Frequently Asked Questions ==